Nursing Home Injuries: Bed Sores

 Contact us online or via telephone at (888) 260-0473 to speak with an experienced New York medical negligence law firm.

 If your loved one had an accident while in the care of a nursing home, they may have been the victim of negligence.
-Please contact the New York lawyers of Rheingold, Valet, Rheingold, Ruffo & Giuffra LLP today for a FREE consultation with an experienced and trusted attorney who handles personal injury cases involving nursing homes.
+Please contact the New York personal injury lawyers of Rheingold Giuffra Ruffo & Plotkin LLP today for a FREE consultation with an experienced and trusted attorney who handles personal injury cases involving nursing homes.